maxmilhas-org/conventional-changelog-maxmilhas/convention.md

 ### Scope

 The scope could be anything specifying place of the commit change.
-For example `MdButton`, `MdComponent`, `MdAnimation` etc...
+For example `Search`, `Help`, `Modal` etc...

 ### Subject